rich-iannone/great-docs/README.md

 great-theme build
 ```

-This single command runs both `quartodoc build` and `quarto render` for you.
+This single command runs both `quartodoc build` and `quarto render` for you, with a progress indicator so you can see the build activity.

 ### Detailed Steps